Neptune Blog

 Sensitivity = TP / (TP + FN) = 20 / (20+70) = 22.2%

-Balanced Accuracy does a great job because we want to identify the positives present in our classifier.
-This makes the score lower than what accuracy predicts as it gives the same weight to both classes.
+Balanced accuracy does a great job because we want to identify the positives present in our classifier.
+Unlike standard accuracy, balanced accuracy makes the score lower by giving the same weight to both classes, regardless of their frequency within the dataset.

-As it goes for binary, Balanced Accuracy is also useful for multiclass classification.
-Here, BA is the average of Recall obtained in each class, i.e. the macro average of recall scores per class.
-So, for a balanced dataset, the scores tend to be the same as Accuracy.
+As it goes for binary, balanced accuracy is also useful for multiclass classification.
+Here, balanced accuracy is the average of the recall obtained in each class, i.e. the macro-average of recall scores per class.
+So, for a balanced dataset, the balanced accuracy scores tend to be the same as in standard accuracy.

 Let’s use an example to illustrate how balanced accuracy is a better metric for performance in imbalanced data.
 Assume we have a binary classifier with a confusion matrix as shown below: